“The Teeth are a Gateway to your Well-Being.”

 Minor alignment concerns.
 When teeth are slightly rotated or tilted, veneers can create the illusion of straightness without full orthodontic treatment—though we always assess whether true alignment would better serve your long-term health.

 At Central Park Dental & Orthodontics, we don’t just look at teeth.
 We look at you as a whole person.
-This philosophy—what I call “The Three Legs of Well-being”—guides every treatment decision we make, including veneer placement.
+This philosophy—what I call “The Three Pillars of Well-being”—guides every treatment decision we make, including veneer placement.

 Chemical Balance involves the materials we use and how they interact with your body.
 We select biocompatible porcelain that won’t trigger sensitivities or release harmful substances.
 We also consider how veneers might affect your ability to maintain oral hygiene—because bacteria and inflammation have system-wide effects, from cardiovascular health to metabolic function.